Accommodation strategies

 General approaches

-The following are approaches for supporting any employee including those with mental health issues such as depression or anxiety.
+Below are approaches to support any employee, including those with mental health issues such as depression or anxiety.

 Communication and supervision techniques

 • Modification of instruction and feedback.
-Written instructions may provide greater clarity as well as improve the employee’s ability to recall details.
+Written instructions may provide greater clarity as well as improve the employee’s ability to remember details.

-• Brief weekly meetings (e.g. 10 minutes or so), or more frequently if necessary.
-This is designated time for the supervisor and employee to talk about issues before they become serious.
-This should be a time to see how the employee is doing and if the accommodation plan is supporting their success at work.
+• Brief weekly meetings for 10 minutes, or more frequently if necessary.
+This is time for the supervisor and employee to talk about issues before they become serious.
+This is to see how the employee is doing and if the accommodation plan is supporting their success at work.

 • Explore which management approaches may have a positive or negative effect on the employee.
 Consider tone of voice, choice of words, eye contact, body language, hand gestures, use of email or verbal communication, and other management style characteristics, including how feedback is provided.